 We won’t discuss navigational keywords, as you’ll organically rank for your own brand’s navigational query at the top.

-advertising on AdWords, and drive traffic to your products landing pages.
+Next, you can target commercial keywords, advertising on AdWords, and drive traffic to your products landing pages.
 It’s a good strategy to directly pitch your product to a customer and boost your chances of a landing page conversion.

 This means that two clicks, one on the ad and the other on the call to action button on your product page, will lead to a website conversion,